 In November 2022, the Group entered into a Share Issuance Agreement with a third-party vendor, with the option at the Group's discretion to pay for the IT services to be rendered by the vendor either via the issuance of 3,101,523 units of Class A shares of Lilium N.V. or cash of US\$4,500 thousand.
-The Group has opted to settle the invoiced amount via issuance of shares and have recognized an expense amounting to €4,558 thousand.
+The Group has opted to settle the invoiced amount via issuance of shares and have recognized an expense in 2022 amounting to ε 4,558 thousand.
+The settlement by way of issuing 3,101,523 Class A shares occurred in 2023.